B-Kiraly/Benndots-HGengine-ROMhack/README.md

 This is a ROM-hacked (custom) version of the Pokemon game Heartgold for Nintendo DS made by me, Benndot.
 Hi!

-Current version: V17.2
+Current version: V17.6
 Current Task: Test playthrough

 Current State: The game should function and play perfectly fine!
 Most of what I wanted to add/change should be present, though much of it is still untested.
 Encounters in Johto are ~99% done, and most Pokemon have had their stats and movesets overhauled.
-Some trainers and all gym leaders have received some tweaks/reworks.
+Most trainers and all gym leaders have received some tweaks/reworks.
 Kanto and Mt.Silver are still largely unedited.

 ## About HG-Engine
 HG-Engine is a community-made upgrade to the battle engine in Pokemon HeartGold.
 It gives the DS an updated roster of Pokemon, abilities, moves and more to bring the 2010 DS game in line with the features of more recent releases in the series.